villekf/HELMET/README.md

 On Windows you might need to install [Visual Studio 2015 (x64) runtime libraries](https://www.microsoft.com/en-in/download/details.aspx?id=48145) first before installing ArrayFire.

 After installing/building ArrayFire, a C++ compiler is needed in order to compile the MEX-files and use this software.
-Visual Studio and gcc have been tested to work and are recommended depending on your platform (Visual Studio on Windows, gcc on Linux, clang should work on MacOS).
+Visual Studio and gcc have been tested to work and are recommended depending on your platform (Visual Studio on Windows, gcc on Linux, clang/Xcode should work on MacOS).
 Specifically, Visual Studio 2019 have been tested to work on Windows 10 and as well as g++ 7.3 and 9.3 on Ubuntu 20.04.
 The use of MinGW++ on Windows requires manual compilation of ArrayFire on Windows with MinGW.
 For instructions on how to do this, see [here](https://github.com/villekf/OMEGA/wiki/Building-ArrayFire-with-Mingw-on-Windows)).
-Note that Octave support has not yet been implemented.
+Note that Octave support on Windows requires the use of MinGW++.

 Visual studio can be downloaded from [here](https://visualstudio.microsoft.com/).